 Cost of Attendance

-The cost of attendance (COA) is an estimate of the total expenses required for one year in an educational program.
+The cost of attendance (COA) represents the maximum amount of financial aid that you can receive.
+The COA is also an estimate of the total expenses required for one year in an educational program.
 This estimate includes tuition/fees, books & supplies, and allowances for living expenses.
 At UF, COAs are determined by the Office for Student Financial Affairs⤷.
 Refer to the SFA site for more information about how COAs are calculated⤷.

 Why Does the COA Matter?